a-bakos/a-bakos/README.md

 ### Hi there 👋

-I'm a UK-based full-stack web developer with extensive experience working in the publishing industry building websites, products, and platforms for authors, editors, marketers, journalists, and visitors.
+I'm a UK-based full-stack web developer with extensive experience working in the publishing industry building websites, products, and platforms for authors, editors, marketers, and journalists.

 **<ins>Status:</ins> I am currently considering new positions where I'll have the chance to work with Rust 🦀.**